FRRouting/frr/doc/user/ospf6d.rst

    Use this command to control the maximum number of parallel routes that OSPFv3 can support.
 The default is 64.

-.. clicmd:: area A.B.C.D range X:X::X:X/M [<advertise|not-advertise|cost (0-16777215)>]

-.. clicmd:: area (0-4294967295) range X:X::X:X/M [<advertise|not-advertise|cost (0-16777215)>]

-    Summarize a group of internal subnets into a single Inter-Area-Prefix LSA.
-    This command can only be used at the area boundary (ABR router).

-    By default, the metric of the summary route is calculated as the highest metric among the summarized routes.
-The `cost` option, however, can be used to set an explicit metric.

-    The `not-advertise` option, when present, prevents the summary route from being advertised, effectively filtering the summarized routes.

 .. clicmd:: write-multiplier (1-100)

    Use this command to tune the amount of work done in the packet read and